ict-strauss/COP/json2python-codegen/README.md

 ### License

-Copyright 2015 University of Bristol.
+Copyright 2015 University of Bristol, High Performance Networks group.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at apache.org/licenses/LICENSE-2.0